ombori/grid-docs/grid-products/integration-flow.md

 ## 1. Prerequisite

-You need to make sure that you have an account in the Ombori Grid Console.
+You need to make sure you have an account in the Ombori Grid Console.

 You'll need the following information:
 1. Your tenant id in Grid Console